astronomer/docs/astro/cli/get-started-cli.md

 ## Step 3: Develop locally with the CLI

-The `astro dev` command options include a number of other useful subcommands that you can use while developing locally.

-### `astro dev restart`
+Now that you have a locally running project, you can start to develop your Astro project by adding DAGs, dependencies, environment variables, and more.
+See [Develop your project](develop-project.md) for more details on how to modify all aspects of your Astro project.

-You must restart your environment to apply changes from any of the following files in your Astro project:
+Most changes you make, including updates to your DAG code, are applied automatically to your running environment and don't require rebuilding your project.
+However, you must rebuild your project and restart your environment to apply changes from any of the following files in your Astro project:

 - `packages.txt`
 - `Dockerfile`